CURE: Simulation-Augmented Auto-Tuning in Robotics: Problem Formulation and Challenges

-Robot simulators have been extensively used in testing new behaviors before the new component is being used in real robots.
+\paragraph{Reality gap and negative transfer from sim to real} Robot simulators have been extensively used in testing new behaviors before the new component is used in real robots.
 However, the measurements from simulators typically contain noise, and the observable effect for some configuration options may not be the same in a real robot operating in a real environment, and in some cases, such effect may even have the opposite effect.
 Therefore, any reasoning based on the model predictions learned based on simulation data may become misleading.
 Such a reality gap between the sim and real exists due to unobservable confounders as a result of simplifications in the sim.
 Still, there exist stable relationships between configuration options and performance objectives in the two environments that can facilitate performance optimization of real robots.

+\paragraph{Multiple objectives} It is common to find multiple performance objectives in mission specifications~(e.g., mission time, energy, and safety).
+Typically, the objectives involved in the specification are independent of each other~\cite{abdessalem2020automated}, but in some cases they can be correlated and conflicting; for example, faster task completion could lead to higher energy consumption.
+Therefore, finding the optimal configuration~(for a given robotic platform in a specific environment and for a specific task) should be treated as a multi-objective optimization problem.

+\paragraph{Costly acquisition of training data and the safety critical nature of robotic systems} Algorithm parameters can be manually adjusted by experiments on real robots or by using massive amounts of training data when the robotic system contains elements that are difficult to hard-code~(e.g., computer vision components)~\cite{lillicrap2015continuous}.
+However, collecting training data from real robots is time-consuming and often requires constant human supervision~\cite{gupta2018robot}.
+To guarantee the safe behavior of the robot, the practitioner must either meticulously select configurations that are safe or acquire an ample amount of representative data that lead to safe behavior.